Article 5.

 The judge to whom the petition is presented is authorized to call upon a probation officer for any additional investigation or verification of the petitioner's conduct during the two‑year period that he deems desirable.

 (b) If the court, after hearing, finds that the petitioner had remained of good behavior and been free of conviction of any felony or misdemeanor, other than a traffic violation, for two years from the date of conviction of the misdemeanor in question, the petitioner has no outstanding restitution orders or civil judgments representing amounts ordered for restitution entered against him, and (i) petitioner was not 18 years old at the time of the offense in question, or (ii) petitioner was not 21 years old at the time of the offense of possession of alcohol pursuant to G.S.
 18B‑302(b)(1), it shall order that such person be restored, in the contemplation of the law, to the status he occupied before such arrest or indictment or information.
-No person as to whom such order has been entered shall be held thereafter under any provision of any laws to be guilty of perjury or otherwise giving a false statement by reason of his failure to recite or acknowledge such arrest, or indictment, information, or trial, or response to any inquiry made of him for any purpose.

-(c) (Effective October 1, 2010) The court shall also order that the misdemeanor conviction, or a civil revocation of a drivers license as the result of a criminal charge, be expunged from the records of the court.
-The court shall direct all law‑enforcement agencies, the Department of Correction, the Division of Motor Vehicles, and any other State or local government agencies identified by the petitioner as bearing record of the same to expunge their records of the petitioner's conviction or a civil revocation of a drivers license as the result of a criminal charge.
+(c) The court shall also order that the misdemeanor conviction, or a civil revocation of a drivers license as the result of a criminal charge, be expunged from the records of the court.
+The court shall direct all law‑enforcement agencies, the Department of Adult Correction, the Division of Motor Vehicles, and any other State or local government agencies identified by the petitioner as bearing record of the same to expunge their records of the petitioner's conviction or a civil revocation of a drivers license as the result of a criminal charge.
 This subsection does not apply to civil or criminal charges based upon the civil revocation, or to civil revocations under G.S.
 20‑16.2.
 The clerk shall notify State and local agencies of the court's order as provided in G.S.
 15A‑150.
 The clerk shall forward a certified copy of the order to the Division of Motor Vehicles for the expunction of a civil revocation provided the underlying criminal charge is also expunged.
 The civil revocation of a drivers license shall not be expunged prior to a final disposition of any pending civil or criminal charge based upon the civil revocation.

-(d) (Effective October 1, 2010) The clerk shall notify State and local agencies of the court's order as provided in G.S.
+(d) The clerk shall notify State and local agencies of the court's order as provided in G.S.
 15A‑150.

-(e) A person who files a petition for expunction of a criminal record under this section must pay the clerk of superior court a fee of one hundred twenty‑five dollars ($125.00) at the time the petition is filed.
-Fees collected under this subsection shall be deposited in the General Fund.
+(e) A person who files a petition for expunction of a criminal record under this section must pay the clerk of superior court a fee of one hundred seventy‑five dollars ($175.00) at the time the petition is filed.
+Fees collected under this subsection are payable to the Administrative Office of the Courts.
+The clerk of superior court shall remit one hundred twenty‑two dollars and fifty cents ($122.50) of each fee to the North Carolina Department of Public Safety for the costs of criminal record checks performed in connection with processing petitions for expunctions under this section.
+The remaining fifty‑two dollars and fifty cents ($52.50) of each fee shall be retained by the Administrative Office of the Courts and used to pay the costs of processing petitions for expunctions under this section.
 This subsection does not apply to petitions filed by an indigent.
 (1973, c.
 47, s.
 2; c.
 748; 1975, c.
 650, s.
 5; 1977, c.
 642, s.
 1; c.
 699, ss.
 1, 2; 1979, c.
 431, ss.
 1, 2; 1985, c.
 636, s.
 1; 1999‑406, s.
 8; 2002‑126, ss.
 29A.5(a), (b); 2004‑133, s.
 1; 2005‑276, s.
 43.1(e); 2007‑509, s.
 1; 2008‑187, s.
 35; 2009‑510, s.
 4(a), (b); 2009‑577, s.
-10.)
+10; 2010‑174, ss.
+2, 3; 2011‑145, s.
+19.1(h); 2012‑191, s.
+3; 2013‑360, s.
+18B.16(a); 2014‑100, s.
+17.1(o); 2015‑150, s.
+2; 2017‑186, s.
+2(qq); 2017‑195, s.
+1; 2021‑115, s.
+2; 2021‑180, s.
+19C.9(s).)